Tongji University: Partnerships

 Tongji has a strategic partnership with Technische Universität Darmstadt, Technische Universität Graz and Ecole des Ponts ParisTech.

 Rankings and reputation

-Tongji consistently features in the top 300th global universities as ranked by the Academic Ranking of World Universities, the QS World University Rankings, the Times Higher Education World University Rankings and the U.S. News & World Report Best Global Universities Ranking.
+As of 2025, Tongji features in the top 200th global universities as ranked by the Academic Ranking of World Universities, the QS World University Rankings, the Times Higher Education World University Rankings and the U.S. News & World Report Best Global Universities Ranking.

-Tongji ranked 212nd in the world according to the 2023 QS World University Rankings.
+Tongji University was ranked #3 in Shanghai, #10 nationwide and #149 globally in 2024 in terms of aggregate performance from the three most widely observed university rankings (THE+ARWU+QS) as reported by the Aggregate Ranking of Top Universities.

-The Times Higher Education World University Rankings 2023 placed Tongji 251–300th worldwide and 12th in China.
+The Times Higher Education World University Rankings 2025 placed Tongji #141 worldwide, #22 in Asia, #11 in China and #3 in Shanghai.

 Tongji graduates are highly desired in China and worldwide.
 In 2017, its Graduate Employability rankings placed at #101 in the world in the QS Graduate Employability Rankings.
 Tongji University is regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings where it ranked # 151 globally.

 Subject Rankings

 College of Civil Engineering

 The College of Civil Engineering is considered the best in the world according to several widely cited international rankings, including Shanghai Ranking, U.S. News Rankings, URAP ranking and NTU Ranking.